 “[Botulinum toxin A: analgesic treatment for temporomandibular joint disorders].´ Denglehem C, et.
 Al. Rev Stomatol Chir Maxillofac.
 2012.
 LINK.

 **Results may vary from person to person.
-We are reputable for complete customer satisfaction for completed treatments.
 Before and after images reflect real results from real patients, although individual results may vary.
 No treatment is promised to provide permanent results.